MMattLeeE/CTRL_HUB/README.md

 # CTRL_hub
-A central app that houses a variety of information related to daily tasks -budget tracking
+A central app that houses a variety of information related to daily tasks

+- budget tracking
--stock research
+- stock research
--daily tasks / habit tracker
+- daily tasks / habit tracker

 ## Getting Started